 Thus we read about the various angelic “choirs” starting at the top with Seraphim, Cherubim and Thrones down through the ranks to Archangels and finally to ordinary angels.
 Each angel has its own function but they are all motivated exclusively by God’s desires and have few desires of their own.
 In other words, none of them tend to “think outside of the box” and cannot evolve spiritually because each one was created perfectly to perform its tasks in the first place.
 Angels cannot evolve!

 God wanted new challenges and new horizons, and his army of angels simply could not provide the spiritual evolution that God craved.
 Thus began God’s quest to create spiritual beings that DID possess the ability to act on their own.
 I suspect that by observing Lucifer, his second in command, He realized how dangerous this new experiment could be, so He assigned His angels to create a material universe, completely isolated from his spiritual domain.
 This would function as a quarantined laboratory to confine and provide limits to the behavior of his new creations.
-Thus, the material universe with all of its stars, quasars, black holes and planets came into being.
+Thus, the material universe with all of its stars, galaxies, planets, quasars, and black holes came into being.